-The existence of a blue-free circuit is a decreasing event in $\omega_b$; by taking complements and applying Lemma~\ref{lem:monotonicity}, the probability of the RHS of~\eqref{eq:torus-blue-free-circuit} is greater or equal than the same quantity for red-free circuits.
+The existence of a blue-free circuit is a decreasing event in $\omega_b$; by Lemma~\ref{lem:monotonicity}, the probability of the RHS of~\eqref{eq:torus-blue-free-circuit} is greater or equal than the same quantity for red-free circuits.
 By Lemma~\ref{lem:DualityTorus}, the sum of the two probabilities is greater or equal to~$1$.
 Together, this implies that the RHS of~\eqref{eq:torus-blue-free-circuit} is greater or equal than~$1/4$. \end{proof}

-This section will prove Theorem \ref{thm:long-around-1-inf-vol} and Corollaries \ref{cor:RSW} and \ref{cor:long-around-1}.
+In this section, we will prove Theorem \ref{thm:long-around-1-inf-vol} and Corollaries \ref{cor:RSW} and \ref{cor:long-around-1}.
 Here, we will expand the loop $O(n)$ model in both $n$ and $x$ simultaneously, which leads us to `defects' that can be either loops or edges.
-Instead of working on subsets of $\bbH$ directly, we will generate auxiliary planar graphs from a infinite-volume loop configuration, which will converge to a (different) infinite planar graph, in the sense of Benjamini--Schramm convergence.
-Finally, we will show that the absence of defect-free circuits in the original domains can be coupled to the existence of infinite components in an appropriately chosen Bernoulli percolation process on the Benjamini--Scrhamm limits; the recent work~\cite{Pel19} will be used to rule out this possibility at a small enough percolation parameter.
+Instead of working on subsets of $\bbH$ directly, we will generate auxiliary finite planar graphs from an infinite-volume loop configuration, which will converge to an infinite planar graph, in the sense of Benjamini--Schramm convergence.
+Finally, we will show that the absence of defect-free circuits in the original domains can be coupled to the existence of infinite components in an appropriately chosen Bernoulli percolation process on the Benjamini--Schramm limit; the recent work~\cite{Pel19} will be used to rule out this possibility at a small enough percolation parameter.